 - There was a health and safety policy available. - The practice had an up to date fire risk assessment and carried out regular fire drills.
 There were designated fire marshals within the practice.
-There was a fire evacuation plan which identified how staff could support patients with mobility problems to vacate the premises. - All electrical and clinical equipment was checked and calibrated to ensure it was safe to use and was in good working order.
-However, we saw some items to be out of date and the provider confirmed all further electrical items would be checked during June 2017. - The practice had a variety of other risk assessments to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - There were arrangements for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+There was a fire evacuation plan which identified how staff could support patients with mobility problems to vacate the premises.

+- All electrical and clinical equipment was checked and calibrated to ensure it was safe to use and was in good working order. - The practice had a variety of other risk assessments to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - There were arrangements for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system to ensure enough staff were on duty to meet the needs of patients.
 Staff provided cover for sickness and holidays and regular locums were engaged when required.